chrisguest75/powershell_examples/10_awsecs/README.md

 # README

-Demonstrate using the official AWS Powershell Module for Batch
+Demonstrate using the official AWS Powershell Module for ECS

 ## Run Show-Queues